Kettlethorpe High School: Qur'an controversy

-In February 2023, the school suspended four Year 10 pupils for causing minor damage to the pages of a personal copy of the Qur'an by dropping it accidentally.
-While there were rumours of deliberate damage, a school investigation finding there was no "malicious intent".
+In February 2023, the school suspended four Year 10 pupils for causing minor damage to the pages of a personal copy of the Qur'an.
+While there were rumours of deliberate damage, a school investigation found there was no "malicious intent".
 The Free Speech Union wrote a letter demanding that West Yorkshire Police expunge the hate incident record against the four boys.
-The mother of one autistic boy said that he had stopped eating due to death threats, and Home Secretary Suella Braverman expressed concern at the police involvement in the matter.
+Home Secretary Suella Braverman expressed concern at the police involvement in the matter.
 Humanists UK alleged that the school took severe disciplinary action because of religious pressure.

+Gareth Mellor controversy

+On 7 November 2023, former assistant headteacher and safeguarding lead Gareth Mellor was convicted for possession of indecent images of children.
+As safeguarding lead, part of his duties was to protect children at the school from sexual abuse.

+Whilst Gareth Mellor admitted under interview to having searched the names of pupils at the school online, no evidence of sexual abuse of pupils at the school was found.

+Kettlethorpe High School stated that no concerns were raised about Mellor during his tenure.
+Some parents and students have alleged that concerns were raised, which in some cases resulted in their children being placed in isolation.